t3-oss/create-t3-app/www/src/pages/en/usage/first-steps.md

 4. Copy the "Client ID" and add it to your `.env` as `DISCORD_CLIENT_ID`.
 5. Click "Reset Secret", copy the new secret, and add it to your `.env` as `DISCORD_CLIENT_SECRET`.
 6. Click "Add Redirect" and type in `http://localhost:3000/api/auth/callback/discord`.
 7. Save Changes.
 You should now be able to log in.
-Note that you need to restart the dev server for changes in environment variables to be reflected in your app.

 ## Next Steps